 Related article: Honey the ultimate survival food

 Taking into account its obvious use as comfort liquor, Vodka is necessary to have in case of an emergency.
-If a bad case scenario happened eventually you would start to run out of supplies and would have to start trading and bartering with others.
+If a bad case scenario happened, eventually you would start to run out of supplies.
+You would have to start trading and bartering with others.
 One thing that will be in short supply by then and wanted by many is vodka.
 You just might be able to trade it for something your family could use: batteries, seeds, food, medical supplies etc.

 Vodka can be used as an antiseptic.
 Put some on a cloth and clean your wounds and cuts with it.
 It can also be sued to disinfect items you will use on your body for various healing procedures.
-You can soak the instrument in vodka for about 10 minutes and that’s all that it takes to have a sterile tool.
+You can soak the instrument in vodka for about 10 minutes to have a sterile tool.

 Vodka can be used for pain relief.
-If you get hurt and are in need of quick pain relief while awaiting the healing process to begin than a shot or two of vodka will help keep the pain at bay.
-Back in the day people used it to alleviate mouth pain and some people use it even today since it’s cheaper than medicine.
-Survival essentials like alcohol and other vice items are frowned upon by many survivalists as they consider bartering with addicted people a dangerous scenario.
-To be fair, it’s all about having the upper hand and being in control, addicts will become desperate to get what they need and you will tip the scale in your favor as long as you take precautionary measures.
+If you get hurt and are in need of quick pain relief while awaiting the healing process to begin, a shot or two of vodka will help numb the pain.
+Back in the day people used it to alleviate mouth pain.
+Some people use it even today since it’s cheaper than medicine.
+Survival essentials like alcohol and other vice items are frowned upon by many survivalists.
+They consider bartering with addicted people a dangerous scenario.
+To be fair, it’s all about having the upper hand and being in control.
+Addicts will become desperate to procure their vices and you will tip the scale in your favor as long as you take precautionary measures.

-Though these three survival essentials alone won’t make you survival ready I do believe that if added to your survival gear you and your family could have that much more of a chance in the case of an emergency that requires families to fend for themselves.
+These three survival essentials alone won’t make you survival ready.
+I do believe that if added to your survival gear your family could have much more of a chance in the case of an emergency that requires families to fend for themselves.